rubybeamer/rbbeamer/README.md

     rbbeamer demo.rbt

 The resulting .TEX file will create a presentation with a title page, a table of content titled "Agenda" and two slides with data.
+Both slides will step from one item to the next by mouseclick

 ### Install